janymuong/alx-system_engineering-devops/0x14-mysql/README.md

 sudo apt-key add signature.key
 ```

-> Info on More Lines Below:
+> Info on Subsequent Lines Below:
 >> You add the MySQL 5.7 repository to the list of repositories that Ubuntu uses to find software.
 This is done by creating a new file called `mysql.list` in the directory `/etc/apt/sources.list.d/`.
 The file contains a line that specifies the URL of the ***MySQL 5.7 repository***.
 You update the list of repositories that Ubuntu uses to find software.
 This is done by running the apt-get update command.
 You check the available versions of MySQL 5.7.
 This is done by running the `apt-cache policy mysql-server` command.
 Install MySQL 5.7.* eventually.